cnbbooks/lfe-casting-spels/book/part5/4-finding.md

 ## Finding Things

 We still have one thing we need to describe: If there are any objects on the floor at the location we are standing in, we'll want to describe them as well.
-Let's first write a helper function that tells us wether an item is in a given place:
+Let's first write a helper function that tells us whether an item is in a given place:

 ```lisp
 (defun item-there?